-Successor As of December 31, 2004
+December 31, 2004

 (in \$ millions)

 Trademarks and tradenames 68

 Customer related intangible assets 365

 Developed technology 9

 Total intangible assets, gross 442

 Less: accumulated amortization (42)

 Total intangible assets, net 400

-nine months ended December 31, 2004 totaled \$38 million.
+Aggregate amortization expense charged against earnings for intangible assets with finite lives during the nine months ended December 31, 2004 totaled \$38 million.
 Estimated amortization expense for the succeeding five fiscal years is approximately \$49 million in 2005, \$48 million in 2006, \$47 million in 2007, \$44 million in 2008 and \$42 million in 2009.
 The Company has trademarks and tradenames of \$68 million which have an indefinite life.
 Accordingly, no amortization is recorded on these intangible assets.